xtk93x/Leaflet.TileLayer.ColorFilter/README.md

 | **Sepia** | sepia | Converts the tile colors to sepia | `['sepia:0%']` | 0% |

 # Useful Tips

-This plugin is very useful to easily make dark map layers.

 **The following settings is enough to make most of the light maps to become dark:**

 ```js